prizegafg/Swift_TidyNotes/README.md

 # 📝 Tidy Notes
 <p align="justify">
 Tidy Notes is a lightweight and flexible task management app for iOS designed with simplicity and extensibility in mind.
 Whether you're tracking personal to-dos, project deadlines, or daily reminders, Tidy Notes provides a clean and intuitive interface to help you stay organized across all your Apple devices.
 Built with SwiftUI, VIPER architecture, and Combine for reactive data handling, this app is structured for scalability and long-term maintainability.
-Upcoming features include notification reminders, cloud syncing via iCloud, and rich metadata similar to Notion’s block-based approach.
+Upcoming features include notification reminders, cloud syncing via firebase, and rich metadata similar to Notion’s block-based approach.
 </p>

 ---